General Registration & Season Information

 Boys need a lacrosse stick, helmet, shoulder pads, gloves, arm pads plus a mouthguard, cleats and athletic supporter.

-Girls need a lacrosse stick, lacrosse goggles and mouthgard
+Girls need a lacrosse stick, lacrosse goggles, mouthguard and cleats.

 Where can I purchase equipment?